Guides Lifting Straps Training Equipment

 The heavier you lift, the harder it gets to have a firm grip on the bar.
 This is where lifting straps come into the mix.

-Lifting straps are important for protecting your wrists and keeping them stable while moving heavy poundage.
+Lifting straps keep your wrists stable while moving heavy poundage.
 If you suffer from weak wrists or poor grip strength, lifting straps would make a stellar addition to your gym bag.
 In this article, we’re going to figure out which straps are perfect for you, so that it can help inform your purchase.

 Figure 8 Straps vs Normal Straps

 Figure 8 straps offer a thick, sturdy grip, making them ideal for deadlifts.
-Closed-loop straps, also known as lasso straps, or Olympic straps, are lighter and more comfortable than figure 8 straps.
+Lasso straps, also known as Olympic straps, are lighter and more comfortable than figure 8 straps.
 They’re better suited for Olympic lifts where the eccentric motion is not important.

 As the name suggests, figure 8 straps, also known as double loop straps, are lifting straps shaped in the form of the number ‘8’.
-It allows you to slide your hand into the upper loop, make your way around the bar, and then grip the lower half of the strap, creating a strong grip.
+To use them, slide your hand through the first loop, wrap the strap around the bar, and then slide your hand through the second loop before gripping the bar.

 Figure 8 Lifting Straps vs Normal Straps: Which One is Perfect for You?